These are special XLReporting functions that you can use in models to pull reasltime data into cells.

 Example:

-Returns a single value from a column on the given row number in the given data query.
-The "row" parameter must be an integer between 1 and the number of rows in the query data.
+Returns a single value from a column on the given row number in the given query.
+The row parameter must be an integer between 1 and the number of rows in the query data.

 DINDEX(query, row, column)